oracle-quickstart/oci-ai-blueprints/docs/sample_blueprints/other/using_rdma_enabled_node_pools/README.md

 - Once the image is done importing (30 minutes to an hour), it will be usable during cluster deployment
 - To use the image in recipes, you will need to retrieve the image OCID

+**Note**: Clicking any of the links below will download a large image file to your computer (~20GB).
+It is best to copy the link to paste directly into the console when importing the custom image.

 **Note**: B200 requires Driver version 570 and CUDA >= 12.8.
 Ensure correct PAR for compatibility with B200.